-Of Introduction to Executive Summary
+Introduction to Executive Summary

-The development of the accompanying guidance was a requirement of the National Strategy for Community Justice.
-In that, it was accepted that improvement would be driven by all partners adopting a 'strategic approach to commissioning'.
+The development of the accompanying Guidance documentation was a requirement of the National Strategy for Community Justice.
+In that document it was accepted that improvement would be driven by a "Strategic Approach to Commissioning".
 This work has been completed with input from partners across Scotland for which we are grateful.

-Some local partnerships may already be using this process and may already be designing and commissioning services.
-Others may be at an earlier stage of development.
-It is important to remember that this is a new model of working and your partnership is likely to still be developing, identifying what your priorities are in further reducing reoffending and how you are going to improve the service you provide.
+Some local partnerships may already be using this process and may already be designing and commissioning services, others may be at an earlier stage of development.
+It is important to remember that this is a new model of working and your partnership is likely to still be developing, identifying what your priorities are in further reducing reoffending, and how you are going to improve the service you provide.

 However, this should not be viewed in isolation.
-Partnerships are already involved in the preparation of local Community Justice Outcome and Improvement Plans (CJOIPs) and CJS will provide guidance to local areas on completing local Strategic Needs and Strengths Assessments.
-This will assist Partnerships with onward decisions about how best to meet people's needs as well as annual performance reporting.
-The approach outlined in this framework will be familiar to other planning partnerships whose challenge, through strategic collaboration and commissioning, is to meet the National Performance Framework Outcomes within their area.
-The delivery of community justice is an important part of that task.
+Partnerships are already involved in the preparation of local Community Justice Outcome and Improvement Plans (CJOIPs) and CJS will be working with our partners to roll-out the Strategic Needs and Strengths Assessment.
+This will assist with identification of data and services and inform the development of the revised Outcomes, Performance and Improvement Framework (OPI Framework) which provides the basis of our Annual Reporting of performance of Community Justice Partnerships (CJPs).
+This approach is also familiar to Community Planning Partnerships (CPPs) whose challenge through strategic partnerships and commissioning is to meet the National Performance Outcomes within their area.
+The delivery of Community Justice is but one part of that task.